python/cpython/Doc/c-api/marshal.rst

    *version* indicates the file format.

 The following functions allow marshalled values to be read back in.
-These functions can raise :exc:`MemoryError` if memory allocation is failed.

 .. c:function:: long PyMarshal_ReadLongFromFile(FILE *file)